Types of diabetes we treat

 - Pregnancy complications

-Your diabetes doctor will use various tests and may refer you to our endocrinology program to determine an individual’s blood glucose level, which indicates whether diabetes is present.
-All adults should be tested for diabetes every five years beginning at 45 years old.
+Your doctor will use various tests from our endocrinology program to determine your blood glucose level, and whether diabetes is present.
+You should be tested for diabetes every five years, beginning at 45 years old.
 If you have several risk factors, talk with your doctor about being tested earlier.